-- If possible, make some very brief notes at the time, and write them up as soon as possible - Keep your original notes on file - Record the date, time, place, persons present and noticeable nonverbal behaviour, and the words used by the child.
-If the child uses sexual 'pet' words, record the actual words used, rather than translating them into 'proper' words - Complete a body map to indicate the position of any noticeable bruising or marks - Record facts and observable things, rather than your 'interpretations' or 'assumptions'.
+- If possible, make some very brief notes at the time, and write them up on a white safeguarding form as soon as possible. - Keep your original notes with the white form. - Record the date, time, place, persons present and noticeable nonverbal behaviour, and the words used by the child.
+If the child uses sexual 'pet' words, record the actual words used, rather than translating them into 'proper' words. - Complete a body map to indicate the position of any noticeable bruising or marks. - Record facts and observable things, rather than your 'interpretations' or 'assumptions'.